 (b) if a claim other than a consumer/trader claim is made against you.

-7. How to make a claim
+7. How to make a claim that starts a case

-(1) If you want to make a claim you must lodge the approved form.
+(1) If you want to make a claim that starts a case you must lodge the approved form.

-(2) Your claim may, but need not, be lodged together with a statement of claim in accordance with rule 8.
+(2) Your claim may, but need not, be lodged and served together with a statement of claim in accordance with rule 25A.

-(3) If your claim starts a case you must serve it as soon as practicable, and in any event within one year, after the day on which you lodge it.
+(3) You must serve your claim as soon as practicable, and in any event within one year, after the day on which you lodge it.

-(4) If your claim is a counterclaim or third party claim you must lodge it together with your statement of defence referred to in rule 9.

-(5) Unless these rules or an Act says otherwise, your claim must be served personally on the party you are claiming against.
+(4) Unless these rules or an Act says otherwise, your claim must be served personally on the party you are claiming against.

+[Rule 7 inserted in Gazette 3 Jun 2008 p.
+2139.]

-8. Lodging a statement of your claim
+8. How to make a counterclaim or third party claim

-(1) If you make a claim, you must lodge and serve a statement of claim in accordance with this rule.
+(1) If you want to make a counterclaim or third party claim you must lodge the approved form.

-(2) Unless you lodged and served your statement of claim with your claim you must lodge and serve your statement of claim within 14 days after you are served with a response that indicates an intention to defend the claim.
+(2) You must lodge your claim together with your statement of defence referred to in rule 25B.

-(3) Your statement of claim must be in an approved form.
+(3) Your claim may, but need not, be lodged and served together with a statement of claim in accordance with rule 25A.

-(4) Your statement of claim must contain —

-(a) a summary of the facts relevant to your claim;

-(b) a list of any documents that you might tender in evidence at the trial in support of your claim;

-(c) what remedy or relief you want.
+(4) Unless these rules or an Act says otherwise, if your claim is a third party claim it must be served personally on the party you are claiming against.

-[Rule 8 amended in Gazette 10 Jun 2005 p.
-2566.]
+[Rule 8 inserted in Gazette 3 Jun 2008 p.
+2139-40.]

 9. How to respond to a claim